What was here before?

-First purchased in 1848 by John Vanderbilt, the Westerleigh property was sold by his daughter Sarah to Christopher S. Williams and William H. Boole in 1887.
-Williams and Boole bought the property on behalf of the National Prohibition Party, for the creation of a summer retreat.
-By July of the next year, the National Prohibition Campground Association had built a large camping facility--complete with ballfields, tennis courts, a lecture platform, a bowling alley, stables, woodlands, ponds, and a spring--to provide months of productive relaxation to members of the Party and followers of the Prohibition Movement.
-This period was the height of the anti-alcohol movement, and the Campground was busy with meetings, lectures, and religious services in addition to more recreational activities.
+First purchased in 1848 by John Vanderbilt, the land was sold to the National Prohibition Party in 1887 to create a summer retreat.
+By July 1888, the National Prohibition Campground Association had built a large 15-acre camping facility for members of the Party and followers of the Prohibition Movement.
+This period was the height of the anti-alcohol movement, and the campground was busy with meetings, lectures, religious services, and recreational activities.

-The site of Westerleigh Park, bounded by Maine, Springfield, Neal Dow, and Willard avenues, was donated to the City in 1907 by the National Prohibition Park Company.
+The site was donated to the City in 1907 by the National Prohibition Park Company with the understanding that it would be used for public recreational purposes and events.
 At that time, it was a part of the 15-acre ‘picnic grove,’ or ‘pleasure grove’ of the National Prohibition Park complex.
-The property was donated with the understanding that it would be used for public recreational purposes and events.
 In 1923, the Staten Island Parks Department constructed a large octagonal bandstand in the park.
 Concerts in Westerleigh Park quickly became popular, drawing crowds of up to 500.
-Children’s plays were also performed at the bandstand.
 The popularity of Westerleigh Park’s concerts has continued throughout the 20th century.
-Facilities in the park also include a comfort station and numerous benches.